asummerau/IP-address-mgmt/README.md

    docker images
    ```

-3. Run the docker in the background (detached mode), and share data between the Docker Container and the Host machine
+3. Run the docker in the background (detached mode), and share data between the Docker Container and the Host machine.
+Configure the docker container to automatically restart when the Ubuntu host reboots.
    ```bash
    docker run --restart unless-stopped -d -v /<yourPath>/IP-address-mgmt/data_backup/:/IP_WEB_APP/data_backup -p 9000:9000 ip-web-app
    ```